IsaacAlves7/front-end/README.md

 ## [CSS] Box Model
 <img src="https://pressupinc.com/wp-content/uploads/2014/01/box-model.png" height="277" align="right">

-When we are creating the layout of a website the browser represents each HTResponsive element as a retangular box, this is the **box-model**.
+When we are creating the layout of a website the browser represents each HTML element as a retangular box, this is the **box-model**.
 And with the CSS we can alterate the aparence of this box (width, height, background color, etc.).
 That box is compost for 4 areas: the content, the padding, the border and the margin.

 <ol>
   <li>**margin** - São os espaçamentos entre elementos (transparente).</li>
   <li>**border** - A borda, onde circulam o padding e o conteúdo, dá para alterar a largura, cor e forma.</li>
   <li>**padding** - Espaçamento entre a borda e o conteúdo.</li>
-  <li>**content** - O conteúdo inserido no elemento HTResponsive.</li>
+  <li>**content** - O conteúdo inserido no elemento HTML.</li>
 </ol>

 Besides that, the Box model have his positions: